 They stopped to see Herod, expecting that he would welcome the light.
 He couldn’t; he was filled with diabolical darkness; he could not abide the light of truth.
 He tried to snuff out the life of the God-Man: Jesus the Light of the world.

 Herod, the guy in charge, a king, was worried about the birth of a baby.
-Herod was powerful, and yet, as Matthew says, “ . . . he was greatly troubled ~ not unlike some leaders today.”
+Herod was powerful, and yet, as Matthew says, “ . . . he was greatly troubled.

 What was Herod afraid of?
 He knew that Jesus was going to make a difference in his world and was afraid that a change would mean losing the power he had.
 He wanted Jesus gone before any of that could happen.
 He liked things just the way they were, the proverbial “status quo.”

-So Herod decreed that all firstborn males under two were to be killed.
-Jesus and Mary and Joseph would have to flee into the night to find a safe place in a foreign land, the land of Egypt.
+So Herod decreed, that all firstborn males under two, were to be killed.
+Mary and Joseph would have to flee into the night with their little son to find a safe place in a foreign land, the land of Egypt.
 And so a shroud of violence would invade the innocence of the Christmas story.
 Jesus and his family became political refugees.
 (Remember that fact if you are inclined to quickly condemn other political refugees.)

 I’d like to try to penetrate the meaning of this sacred event by sharing excerpts of two articles that really impacted my faith and understanding of this great feast.